chengxi600/isCoolLabOA/README.md

 # IsCoolLab Assignment

-This project was done for the offline test assignment for IsCoolLab
+This project was done for the offline test assignment for IsCoolLab.

+Deployed with Netlify here: https://main--gorgeous-palmier-5ce9d0.netlify.app/

 ## Table of Contents
 - [Features](#features)